McGlothlin/pelican-site/content/code/pagespeed.md

 pagespeed EnableFilters insert_dns_prefetch;
 ```

 Lastly, PageSpeed Insights warned me about blocking CSS that was preventing [above the fold](https://varvy.com/pagespeed/prioritize-visible-content.html){:target="_blank"} content from rendering quickly.
 The [`prioritize_critical_css`](https://modpagespeed.com/doc/filter-prioritize-critical-css){:target="_blank"} filter helped mitigate this.
-I noticed it refactor my CSS to load certain styles first and I was happy with the path it chose.
+I noticed it refactor my CSS to load certain styles first and I was happy with the path it chose, but this filter is not for everyone and carries a moderate risk.
+See the **Risks** section for more info.

 ```text
 pagespeed EnableFilters prioritize_critical_css;